learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 }
 ```

-But it seems odd to hard-code the discount to `0.25`.
-We want to make this
+But it seems unwise to hard-code the discount to `0.25`.
+Management's whims on
+discount rates change almost daily, so it might be 25% or 35% or 17%.
+Who knows.
+Many programmers get stuck thinking about all possible what-ifs and that's not
+good.
+Here, though, it's pretty clear this is likely to change.
+Let's make this
 function a little bit more flexible.
 To do this, we'll specify that the discount
 should be passed in as an argument.